Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

         val allUsers = mutableListOf<User>()
         for (repo in repos) {
+            service.getRepoContributorsCall(req.org, repo.name)
-            service.getRepoContributorsCall(req.org, repo.name).onResponse { responseUsers ->   // #2
+                .onResponse { responseUsers ->
                     logUsers(repo, responseUsers)
                     val users = responseUsers.bodyList()
                     allUsers += users
                 }
             }
+        }
         // TODO: Why this code doesn't work?
 How to fix that? updateResults(allUsers.aggregate())
     }
-}
 ```
 * For convenience, the `onResponse()` extension function declared in the same file is used.
 It takes a lambda as an argument
 rather than an object expression.
 * The logic handling the responses is extracted into callbacks: the corresponding lambdas start at lines `#1` and `#2`.

 However, the provided solution doesn't work.
-If you run the program and load contributors by choosing the **CALLBACKS**
+If you run the program and load contributors by choosing the _CALLBACKS_
 option, you'll see that nothing is shown.
 The tests that immediately return the result, however, pass.

 Think about why the given code doesn't work as expected and try to fix it or check solutions below.